Olympus E-M5 II Review

 Video Image Stabilization Comparison

-Let's take a closer look around the Olympus E-M5 II body, and see what's new!
+Let's take a closer look around the E-M5 Mark II body, and see what's new!

 The AF assist lamp and lens mount release button have also been joined by a couple of new features.
 Below and just right of the lens mount (as seen from the rear) is a new programmable button that defaults to depth-of-field preview, while just inside of the AF assist lamp is a flash sync terminal, a new addition inherited from the E-M1.